underground-software/kdlp.underground.software/slides_src/linux_crash_course.md

 - Most embedded systems
 - Android phones
 - Almost all of the computers powering the internet
-- Not many desktop systems
+- Not many home computers
-  - Unless you count chromebooks
+  - Unless you count chromebooks or the steam deck
 - On kernel.org, freely available

 ---